ClickerNZ/ED_Enhanced_T16000/README.md

 - Click 'Apply' then 'ok'
 - Right click the shortcut again but this time choose 'edit'
 - In the EDLauncher section check/change the drive letter and folder if you have installed Elite somewhere else on your PC

-> I have included example sections for other supporting programs you may wish to take advantage of.
-> To use these, remove the 'rem ' at the start of the lines and ensure the disk letter and folders are correct.

 - In the Target Script section, check/change the drive letter and folder to accurately reflect where you installed the TARGET software.
 - On the line which starts with 'start targetgui -r ...' make sure the full path to this script is correct.
 - If you have changed anything, do not forget to **save** before exiting the editor.

+> I have included example sections for other supporting programs you may wish to take advantage of.
+> To use these, remove the 'rem ' at the start of the lines and ensure the disk letter and folders are correct.

 Go ahead and run the Launcher shortcut!
-Assuming evrything is configured correctly, the Launcher will fire up the game launcher, any additional apps you've enabled then the script.
+Assuming everything is configured correctly, the Launcher will fire up the game launcher, any additional apps you've enabled then the script.

 ### SET CONTROLLER BINDS IN GAME TO 'Clicker-ENHANCED_T16000'

 Once the game is running, hit escape key and choose OPTIONS then CONTROLS.
-Set the PRESET for each of GENERAL, SHIP and SRV. to 'Clicker-BASIC_T16000' and hit APPLY for each one then go flying!
+Set the PRESET for each of GENERAL, SHIP and SRV to 'Clicker-BASIC_T16000' and hit APPLY for each one then go flying!

 > NOTE: 'Clicker-ENHANCED_T16000' will only appeear as a menu option if the script is running AND you have copied the BINDS files from the package to the game folder correctly

 ### PLAYING ELITE:DANGEROUS WITH THIS SCRIPT

 >RECOMMENDATION: Print the following files and have handy as reference to become familiar with the Joystick and Throttle button actions.
-- Quick Reference guide spreadsheet for either BASIC or ENHANCED (set within ED_UserSettings.tmh)
+- Quick Reference guide spreadsheet for either BASIC or ENHANCED
 - The image files for each of the Joystick and Throttle
   * T16000-Joystick-BUTTONS.png
   * TWCSThrottle-BUTTONS.png